propelorm/PropelBundle/Resources/doc/README.markdown

 ## UniqueObjectValidator ##

-In a form, if you want to validate the unicity of a field in a table you have to use the uniqueObjectValidator.
+In a form, if you want to validate the unicity of a field in a table you have to use the UniqueObjectValidator.
 The only way to use it is in a validation.yml file, like this:

 ``` yaml